 The Tarantino Effect

-In the Beginning, There Was Kurt.
-(Also, Elvis.)
+In the Beginning, There Was Kurt Russell

 Russell’s first movie role at age 12 was kicking Elvis Presley in the shins in It Happened at the World’s Fair.
 At 13, he played the lead in The Travels of Jaimie McPheeters, his first (in an eventual string of Westerns.)
-Kurt Russel has enjoyed a star turn in every decade of his career, portraying a steady flow of well known, rugged leading man roles.
+Kurt Russel has enjoyed a star turn in every decade of his career, portraying a steady flow of well-known, rugged leading man roles.

-Kurt Russell Smokes On and Off-Screen
+Smokes On and Off-Screen

 What Does Kurt Russell Smoke Off Screen?

-Russell admits he is not a daily smoker by any means, but proudly boasts he has never turned down a cigar.
+Russell admits he is not a daily smoker but proudly boasts he has never turned down a cigar.
 He loves the relaxed time and Zen-like experience that comes with smoking one.
 The ability to have a civilized conversation in a cushy lounge while enjoying a well-made, mild Cuban cigar is an absolute treat that he relishes.

-Where Does Kurt Russell Go From Here?
+Where Does Russell Go From Here?